United States Virgin Islands: Constitution

 In 2004, an act was passed by the legislature of the Virgin Islands calling for a fifth constitutional convention, and 30 delegates to the convention were elected in 2007.
 On May 26, 2009, the convention adopted a proposed Constitution of the Virgin Islands.
-However, in June 2009, Governor John de Jongh, Jr. rejected the resulting constitutional draft, saying the terms of the document would "violate federal law, fail to defer to federal sovereignty and disregard basic civil rights".
+However, in June 2009, Governor John de Jongh Jr. rejected the resulting constitutional draft, saying the terms of the document would "violate federal law, fail to defer to federal sovereignty and disregard basic civil rights".
 A lawsuit filed by members of the convention to force Governor de Jongh to forward the document to President Barack Obama was ultimately successful.
 President Obama forwarded the proposal to Congress in May 2010, along with a report noting concerns raised by the United States Department of Justice that the powers sought exceeded what would be considered allowable under territorial status and restating the issues noted by Governor de Jongh.
 A U.S. Congressional resolution disapproving of the proposed constitution and requesting that the Fifth Constitutional Convention reconvene to consider changes to address these issues was signed into law by President Obama on June 30, 2010.

 Months later, a federal lawsuit was filed in the federal District Court of the Virgin Islands.
 The lawsuit claimed that the United States had to provide U.S. Virgin Islanders with the ability to be represented in Congress and vote for U.S. president.
 It alleged that racial discrimination present in the all-white and segregated U.S. Congress of 1917 was the impetus to deny the right to vote to a majority nonwhite constituency.
 The case was ultimately dismissed on August 16, 2012.

-The Fifth Constitutional Convention of the U.S. Virgin Islands met in October 2012 but was not able to produce a revised constitution before its October 31 deadline.Lou Mattei (Daily News Staff) (September 29, 2012).
-"Constitutional Convention meeting marred by arguments, technical snarls – News".
-Virgin Islands Daily News.
-Retrieved April 8, 2013.
+The Fifth Constitutional Convention of the U.S. Virgin Islands met in October 2012 but was not able to produce a revised constitution before its October 31 deadline.

-On November 3, 2020, the Virgin Islands held a referendum on whether to convene a sixth constitutional convention.
+On November 3, 2020, the U.S. Virgin Islands held a referendum on whether to convene a sixth constitutional convention.
 The proposal was approved with nearly 72% voting in favor.